bluewave-labs/bluewave-dataroom/README.md

 Datahall is an open source DocSend alternative where you can share your files privately with anyone outside of your organization.

-Currently, Datahall is in its early stage of development.
+Currently, Datahall is in development.
 The current designs and the style guide can be viewed [here](https://www.figma.com/design/GLFfhwOQeHmbcflgCTuMKA/File-Server?node-id=0-1&t=be2sQyhaO4ylDg6z-1).
-Note that they are WIP.

 ![Github social](https://github.com/user-attachments/assets/061eaa7d-0d56-4a32-8553-bbfb7fd9e0e3)